Skip to main content

 Growth hormone peptide therapies, particularly those involving GHRH analogs, offer another targeted mechanism.
 Growth hormone itself promotes lipolysis.
 Peptides like Tesamorelin, a GHRH analog, have been specifically studied and approved for the reduction of excess visceral adipose tissue in certain populations.
 By stimulating a natural pattern of GH release, these peptides can preferentially target and reduce VAT depots.

 This action directly addresses the root of the inflammatory and endocrine disruption, leading to improvements in lipid profiles, glucose metabolism, and overall metabolic health.
-The use of CJC-1295 and Ipamorelin achieves a similar, albeit broader, effect by augmenting the natural GH pulse, which supports a metabolic shift away from and towards fat utilization.
+The use of CJC-1295 and Ipamorelin achieves a similar, albeit broader, effect by augmenting the natural GH pulse, which supports a metabolic shift away from fat storage and towards fat utilization.

 Ultimately, a successful clinical strategy for addressing hormonal disruptions from metabolic syndrome is one that recognizes VAT as the central player.
 The interventions, from lifestyle changes to TRT and peptide therapies, are all tools designed to dismantle this hub of dysfunction, quiet its inflammatory signals, and restore the body’s innate capacity for metabolic and hormonal homeostasis.